-The second Maine Silent Film Festival is a two-day event blending comedy and drama at the historic Alamo Theatre in Bucksport with live accompaniment by Doug Prostik, focusing on rare and unusual films seldom screened theatrically.
+The second Maine Silent Film Festival is a two-day event blending comedy and drama at the historic Alamo Theatre in Bucksport with live accompaniment by Doug Protsik, focusing on rare and unusual films seldom screened theatrically.
+This year’s themes are films that were made here in Maine and a look at war films through time.

-There are many silent films set in Maine but relatively few of them were actually shot in here.
-This evening begins with two short comedies filmed on location in Maine and concludes with a feature drama not only filmed here but produced by a Maine-based studio.
+There are many silent films set in Maine but relatively few of them were actually shot here.
+This evening begins with two short comedies filmed on location in Maine and concludes with a feature drama not only filmed here but written by a Maine author and produced by a Maine-based studio.

 The Squire hopes to marry his widowed neighbor.
 After a night of spooky stories, he thinks he has found a way to scare off his rival and win the widow’s heart.